openstack/kolla/doc/quickstart.rst

 Building Container Images
 ==========================

-The Kolla community does not currently generate new images for each commit to the repository.
-The push time for a full image build to the docker registry is about 5 hours on 100mbit Internet, so there are technical limitations to using the Docker Hub registry with the current OpenStack CI/CD systems.

 The Kolla community builds and pushes tested images for each tagged release of Kolla, but if running from master, it is recommended to build images locally.